nimlab/NHB_Taylor2023/README.md

 # A Transdiagnostic Network for Psychiatric Illness Derived from Atrophy and Lesions.

-The code for our Nature Human Behavior paper *A Transdiagnostic Network for Psychiatric Illness Derived from Atrophy and Lesions*.
+The code for our Nature Human Behavior paper *A Transdiagnostic Network for Psychiatric Illness Derived from Atrophy and Lesions* (https://doi.org/10.1038/s41562-022-01501-9).

 ## Environment installation
 It is recommended to use [mamba](https://github.com/mamba-org/mamba) to install the conda environment: